5G Business Internet: 6 Reasons to be Dubious

 You Probably Shouldn't Believe the Hype About 5G Business Internet

 Ten times faster speed?

 In reality, 5G isn’t anything close to what big telecom promised.
 Not yet, at least.
 The rush to roll out 5G has steamrollered over concerns about reliability, security, and safety.
 The standard is nowhere near close to being an option for small business Internet.

 Do you really want your data being transmitted over public antennas?
 Do you want to do business on a network that's vulnerable to DDoS botnets or surveillance?
 Definitely not, and besides, speed gains are questionable.

 Remember, most 5G performance testing takes place under ideal conditions outdoors.
 It's faster in a huge open field with zero interference or signal crowding.
 These don't reflect real-world conditions for business Internet, like the inside of a building.

-5G needs a lot of research and improvement before it’s viable for business Internet.
+5G business internet needs a lot of research and improvement before it’s viable.
 Go ahead and invest in a 5G smartphone for personal use, but stick to fiber-optic internet connectivity when it comes to your business data.
 Get a free, no-pressure quote from Atlantech Online on fiber Internet.